Proof Theory for Intuitionistic Strong L\"ob Logic: Conclusion

 \section{Conclusion}

-This paper introduces several sequent calculi for intuitionistic strong L\"ob logic $\iSL$, the two main ones are $\LJSL$ and $\DYSL$, the other two, $\LJSLb$ and $\DYSLb$, are variants of them. $\LJSL$ and $\DYSL$ are extensions of $\LJ$ and $\DY$, respectively, and it is shown that in both calculi the structural rules {\it Weakening}, {\it Contraction} and {\it Cut} are admissible (Corollary~\ref{corconcutdy}).
+This paper introduces several sequent calculi for intuitionistic strong L\"ob logic $\iSL$, the two main ones are $\LJSL$ and $\DYSL$. $\LJSL$ and $\DYSL$ are extensions of $\LJ$ and $\DY$, respectively, and it is shown that in both calculi the structural rules {\it Weakening}, {\it Contraction} and {\it Cut} are admissible.
 For $\DYSL$ it does not suffice to add a modal rule to $\DY$, as is the case for $\LJSL$, also an implication rule has to be added in order to deal with implications on the left which antecedent is a boxed formula.

 It is shown in Sections~\ref{sectermination} and \ref{secinterpolation} that $\DYSL$ is a terminating proof system and that it has interpolation (the termination is not needed for that), thus implying that $\iSL$ has interpolation, as is known from the literature.
-A constructive proof of the equivalence of $\LJSL$ and $\DYSL$ is provided in Section~\ref{secequivalence}.
+A constructive proof of the equivalence of~$\LJSL$ and~$\DYSL$ is provided in Section~\ref{secequivalence}.
+As mentioned in the introduction, terminating systems for a small class of intuitionistic modal logics are used to establish results on uniform interpolation \citep{iemhoff17}.
+In contrast to this work, the strong termination of $\DYSL$ is modulo extended axioms and is based on another well-ordering.
+It raises the question whether the methods developed in \citep{iemhoff17} can be adjusted to provide a syntactic proof of uniform interpolation for $\iSL$.

 A well-known semantics for intuitionistic modal logic is the class of Kripke models with two relations, a modal relation $R$ and a partial order $\leq$, the intuitionistic relation.
 As usual, the models are upwards persistent along the intuitionistic relation $\leq$ and $w \leq v R x$ implies $wRx$ for all nodes $w,v,x$.
 As is known from the literature \citep{litak14}, $\iSL$ is sound and complete with respect to the class of Kripke models in which $R$ is transitive, conversely well-founded and a subset of $\leq$.
-Here we give a proof of this fact by showing that $\DYSL$ is sound and complete with respect to that same class of models.
+Here we give a proof of this fact by showing that a variant of $\DYSL$, $\DYSLprime$, is sound and complete with respect to that same class of models.
 For this we use a countermodel construction that given an underivable sequent produces a finite countermodel, thus resulting in a constructive proof of completeness for $\iSL$.